codefellows/code-challenges/_sample/README.md

 ## Suggested data model

-If the candidate hasn't settled on a data model for the input and output by 10 minutes, suggest this data model.
+If the candidate hasn't provided a data model for the input and output by about the 10 minute mark, suggest this data model.

 { Data model summary, see languages for details }

 ## Suggested algorithm

-If the candidate hasn't settled on an algorithm by the 20 minute mark, suggest an algorithm below.
+If the candidate hasn't made sufficient progress on the algorithm by about the 20 minute mark, suggest an algorithm below as a hint.

 ### { Solution 1 }